 The state’s rights argument that aids and abets the existence of such organizations and such behavior has not become less popular simply by virtue of being ridiculous.
-It is true that not all of the U.S. troops and citizens were fighting on behalf of blacks; Abraham Lincoln himself was only a friend to black liberty in such instances as such liberty was convenient to the indivisibility of the Union.
-It is also true that any number of other factors including those economic sorts which too often manifest in conflict can be shown to have increased tensions between the North and South.
-But state’s rights had been challenged before and had not even been infringed upon in this case, and of course former Confederate General Nathan Bedford Forrest did not found an organization to prevent excise taxes as applied from the federals; he founded the KKK to harass and kill blacks.
+State’s rights had been challenged before the Civil War and had not even been infringed upon in this case, and of course former Confederate General Nathan Bedford Forrest did not found an organization to prevent excise taxes as applied from the federals; he founded the KKK to harass and kill blacks.

 The U.S. provides a huge degree of leeway to those whose ideals counter its own, as it should.
 It is every Southerner's right to celebrate those of his ancestors who fought for what they believed to be a just cause, and to commemorate battles in which U.S. troops representing a nation devoid of slavery were killed by those who wanted a nation in which slavery is its backbone.
 It is also the right - as well as the responsibility - of those who prefer freedom to tyranny to point out the degeneracy and anti-Enlightenment tendencies inherent to such a pastime.
 And I say this as the ancestor of several Confederate soldiers and officers, too many of whom escaped their assault on freedom with their lives.

+NICE ENDING